d2hydro/sobek_kisters/README.md

 ## Installation

-### Create a RESPIGHI environment
+### Create a SOBEK environment
-Use the environment.yml in the repository to create the proper python environment for RESPIGHI in command prompt
+Use the environment.yml in the repository to create the proper python environment for SOBEK in command prompt

 ```
 conda env create -f environment.yml